dynamicguy/dynamicguy/site/content/post/one-search-engine-for-the-whole-internet-is-not-a-good-idea-anymore.md

 Let’s say we are looking for the price offerings of iPhone among the local ecommerce websites.
 As of now we can use Google’s country specific search. and this is what I got (notice url country specific tld in screenshot):

 ![স্ক্রিনশট](/img/iphone.png "স্ক্রিনশট")

+Every country has a mammoth collection of valid results for your query.
+The idea of one search engine will end up with reverse engineering the search algorithm behind it.
+While we could have decentralised it in the very first time.
+It is a bad idea to use one search engine for the whole internet.

+PS: I have tremendous respect to Google for what they did and doing.
+Information on this post is only my opinion.
+No pun intended.
+If you have any thoughts about this post I would love to converse with you about it.
+You can reach me at twitter.
+My handle is @ferdous